No products in the cart.

 He will continue with both the FitMi and his other therapies for as long as it takes to fully recover!!!

-Not everyone is guaranteed to recover like Ron, but we hope his story inspires you to explore your potential.
-You’ll never know what your chances of recovery are until you try.
+Not everyone is guaranteed to recover like Ron, but we hope his story may inspire you to explore your potential.
+You’ll never know what your chances of a recovery from stroke paralysis are until you try.

 Discover Award-Winning Neurorehab Tools